Resources

 - Medicaid long-term care

 - Covers nursing-home and (sometimes) in-home care for those who qualify financially.
-Eligibility rules vary widely by state — talk to a SHIP counselor or elder-law attorney before assuming yes or no.
+Eligibility rules vary widely by state.
+Talk to a SHIP counselor or elder-law attorney before assuming yes or no.

 Keep everything about their care in one place.